linuxseller/MatterDimentions/README.md

 # Matter Dimentions
 ## Dimentions that matter

 '~~Anti~~matter Dimentions' is tui (at least for now) based game about waiting for your PC to calculate stuff.
-Basically minimg crypto without earning any money :).
+Basically mining crypto without earning any money :).

 # Compilation